Sutton Valence Primary School, North Street, Maidstone, Kent, ME17 3HT, United Kingdom

 "The constant quest for knowledge, learning and adventure..."

 Knowing the multiplication facts allows you to access many areas of maths more confidently and readily.
-At Sutton Valance we have made multiplication a real focus so children can instantly recall their times tables facts.
+At Sutton Valance we have made multiplication a real focus this year so children can not only instantly recall their times tables facts but use and apply them to many areas of maths including problem solving, fractions, division etc.

 The children's score will become their 'beat it!' score and it is their personal goal to beat their own score.
 This might happen the next day or in a week but as soon as they beat their score their challenge is to beat their new high score.
 All activities will be marked out of 19.